 Most advisory relationships begin with an initial client meeting between you and your Advisor.
+Typically, meetings are done in person, over the telephone, or through email communications.
 The purpose of this initial meeting is to discuss your investment history, goals, objectives, and risk tolerance and determine the investment advisory services that will meet your needs.

-Advisors' investment advice is tailored to our clients' individual needs.
+Our Advisors' investment advice is tailored to our clients' individual needs.
 As a result, the investment advisory services provided by AAS' Advisors depend largely on the personal information you, the client, provide to the Advisor.
-For AAS' Advisors to provide appropriate investment advice to, or, in the case of discretionary accounts, make appropriate investment decisions for, the client, it is very important that clients provide accurate and complete responses to their Advisor's questions about their financial condition, needs and objectives. clients may request reasonable restrictions be applied to the investments bought, sold, or held in or on the types of investment strategies utilized in the client's investment advisory account(s).
-It is the client's responsibility to inform their Advisor of any changes in their financial condition, investment objectives, personal circumstances, and such restrictions, if any, which may affect the client's overall investment goals and strategies.
+For AAS' Advisors to provide appropriate investment advice to, or, in the case of discretionary accounts, make appropriate investment decisions for, the client, it is very important that clients provide accurate and complete responses to their Advisor's questions about their financial condition, needs and objectives.
+Clients may request reasonable restrictions be applied to the investments bought, sold, or held in or on the types of investment strategies utilized in the client's investment advisory account(s).
+For example, a reasonable restriction may indicate your desire that we do not invest in a certain sector or industry.
+Typically, your advisor will also proactively reaffirm with you any modifications you may have to these restrictions at least on an annual basis during your normally scheduled client review meetings.
+Pursuant to any restriction(s) you may suggest, your advisor will document this upon receipt.
+However, your advisor may refuse to accept or manage your account if he/she determines that such restrictions are unreasonable.
+In the event that your advisor is unable to accept your restriction, he/she will give you the opportunity to modify or withdraw the restriction.